cuga-rajal/opensim_apple_arm64/README.md

 Misterblue and I are working on a new version of Bullet libraries for all the platforms in Opensim, based on the Bullet build process and patches I developed, along with Misterblue's patches and the latest version of Bullet, 3.25.
+The plan is to have the same version, patches, and feature parity across all platforms.
-We are also trying to fix a couple of bugs:
+We identified a couple of reproducible bugs that need looking into:

 1) Some of the console commands to change Bullet parameters do not appear to be taking hold

-2) Some physics objects that go into physics "sleep" state do not wake up properly
+2) Physics objects that go into physics "sleep" state do not wake up properly in some use cases

 As we develop new versions that are candidates to replace the current Bullet libs, in-world testing areas will need to be set up and some testing done.
-At some point after appropriate testing and discussions, and necessary changes, we will update the Bullet libraries in Opensim trunk.
+At some point, after appropriate testing, discussions and fixes, we will update the Bullet libraries in Opensim trunk.

 The following is an experimental version of Bullet that is a release candidate